DBJDBJ/dbj.cond/readme.md

 **Comparators are swappable extensions to dbj.cond**

 Beside our own complex comparators please feel free to use any other available on npm or elsewhere.
-As an example in ./test/index.js we use well known
+As an example in <a href="https://github.com/DBJDBJ/dbj.cond/tree/master/test" target="_blank">./test/index.js</a> we use well known
 <a href="https://github.com/substack/node-deep-equal">'deep-equal'</a> comparator.

 Swappable comparators are very powerfull feature.